rmcaixeta/LocalAnisotropies.jl/README.md

 [![Build Status][build-img]][build-url] [![Coverage][codecov-img]][codecov-url]

-`LocalAnisotropies.jl` is a implementation of geostatistics methods to deal with the non-stationarity of second order moments (aka locally varying anisotropies).
-It is developed to be used as an extension of [`GeoStats.jl`](https://github.com/JuliaEarth/GeoStats.jl).

 **Warning**: This package is still under (slow) development.
 Some of the implementations were not fully validated and may give inconsistent results.

-## Introduction

-This package offer some solutions to extract local parameters from a reference input, model non-stationary covariance models, and adapt estimation methods to be used with them.
-Designed for 2-D and 3-D data.
-There are some extra tools, like local parameters interpolation and conversion to/between different rotation conventions.
+This package deals with local anisotropy in geostatistics.
+It offers some solutions to extract them from a reference input.
+Then, it's possible to use the local anisotropies to model non-stationary covariance models, which can be incorporated to estimation methods such as kriging.
+There are also some extra tools, like anisotropy interpolation and conversion to/between different rotation conventions.
+It is designed for 2-D and 3-D data and is developed to be used as an extension of [`GeoStats.jl`](https://github.com/JuliaEarth/GeoStats.jl).
 A list of current implementations:

-- <u>Local parameters extraction methods</u>:
+- <u>Local anisotropies extraction methods</u>:
   - Gradients
   - SVD / PCA <p>
 - <u>Nonstationary spatial methods</u>:
   - Moving windows
   - Kernel convolution
   - Spatial deformation <p>
-- <u>Estimation methods adapted to them</u>:
+- <u>Solvers adapted to these nonstationary spatial methods</u>:
   - Kriging

 ## Installation